How to Structure a Data Science Team: Key Models and Roles to Consider

 Data science team roles

-Let’s talk about skillsets of data scientists.
+Let’s talk about data scientist skill sets.
 Unfortunately, the term data scientist expanded and became too vague in recent years.
 After data science appeared in the business spotlight, there is no consensus developed regarding what the skillset of a data scientist is.
 Matthew Mayo, Data Scientist and the Deputy Editor of KDNuggets, argues: “When I hear the term data scientist, I tend to think of the unicorn, and all that it entails, and then remember that they don’t exist, and that actual data scientists play many diverse roles in organizations, with varying levels of business, technical, interpersonal, communication, and domain skills.”

 This is true.
 It’s hard to find unicorns, but it’s possible to grow them from people with niche expertise in data science.
-We at AltexSoft consider these skills when hiring machine learning specialists:
+We at AltexSoft consider these data science skills when hiring machine learning specialists:

 Keep in mind that even professionals with this hypothetical skillset usually have their core strengths, which should be considered when distributing roles within a team.
 In most cases, acquiring talents will entail further training depending on their background.